 While the nature of our direct reinsurance business model will always include business-related travel for client meetings and conferences, we are actively encouraging all employees to reduce business-related travel by prioritizing online meetings over physical travel, especially in the case of internal meetings.

-While we saw reductions of 40% in our travel-related transportation spending over the five-year period from 2015 to 2019, the further decrease during the "COVID-19-Years" 2020 and 2021 has been extraordinary, at almost 88%.
-Obviously, this development is a stark reflection of the pandemic's impact on worldwide business travel.
-Therefore, we expect this indicator to rise again post-pandemic.
+While we saw reductions of 40% in our travel-related transportation spending over the five-year period from 2015 to 2019, the further decrease during the "Covid-19-Years" 2020 and 2021 has been extraordinary, at almost 88%.
+Obviously, this development was a stark reflection of the pandemic's impact on worldwide business travel.
+As expected, this indicator increased again after the pandemic, but is still well below prepandemic levels.
+Comparing 2019 to 2022, we see a nearly 40% reduction in our travel-related transportation spend.
+However, in 2022, we still saw some Covid-19-related factors that impacted business travel to some extent, so we see a further increase in travel-related spending in 2023, although we expect it to remain below 2019 levels.

-We have a very small company car fleet in Cologne, including vehicles for business and private use.
-We were successful in gradually reducing the number of company cars over the past few years.
+We have a very small company car fleet in Cologne, including 27 vehicles for business and private use.
 Our company car policy sets out clear rules for maximum CO2 emissions of our company cars.
-Since 2020 the policy also regulates and incentivizes the use of hybrid and electric vehicles as part of the fleet; on 31 December 2021 already 43% of the fleet fell into that category.
+Since 2020 the policy also regulates and incentivizes the use of hybrid and electric vehicles as part of the fleet; on 31 December 2022 already 55% of the fleet fell into that category.

 In 2019, several e-charging stations were installed in the company's underground car park in Cologne for use by our employees.
-In response to the growing demand, we are planning to install 10 additional e-charging stations in 2022.
+In response to the growing demand, we installed 10 additional e-charging stations in 2022.
+We now have 22 e-charging stations in total.